POS-CWS/file-copy-sort/README.md

 * Select the source and the destination path either by browsing or by typing in the path, then press "Start copy/sort"
 * The source folder is searched recursively (i.e. subfolders too) for all files in it.
 * If the program is closed/terminated for any reason, it can detect where it left off on its own.
 Simply restart the program, set the same source and destination, and it will resume.
-* For the above reason, never assume the program has finished a copy/sort until you explicitly the message that it has finished.
+* For the above reason, never assume the program has finished a copy/sort until you explicitly see the message that it has finished.
 * The program will often stop responding for a few minutes when it starts very big folders.
 This is normal - just let it run.
 After a while it should start giving update messages

 ### Usage options: